-KLINGER Kempchen boosts lean processes with robotics
+KLINGER Kempchen increases lean processes in production and logistics with robotics

 The German static sealing technology expert KLINGER Kempchen continues to make lean management headlines.
 The company has acquired a MiRHook 200 mobile industrial robot to take over a wide range of intralogistics tasks.
 What the automated knee-high helper can do to generate value for the customer, is described below.